Michel Pablo: Reunification

-Publicly defending those positions would lead to Pablo and his supporters to be accused of having violated democratic centralism, thus placing themselves outside of the Fourth International.
-This was followed by expulsions of Pablo's supporters from the United Secretariat.
+Publicly defending those positions would lead to Pablo and his supporters being accused of having violated democratic centralism, thus placing themselves outside the Fourth International.
+This was followed by the expulsion of Pablo's supporters from the United Secretariat.

 Outside the Fourth International

-During the Colonels' dictatorship in Greece in 1967 Pablo, together with Andreas Papandreou established a network to assist resistance members' escape abroad.
+During the Greek Colonels' Dictatorship in Greece in 1967, Pablo, together with Andreas Papandreou, established a network to assist resistance members' escape abroad.